keenangraham/go-sqs-deduplication/README.md

 The batch deduplicator works by taking as many messages off an AWS SQS queue as possible (up to `maxInflight`) and deleting duplicates based on a unique identifier.

-Note the deduplicator expects SQS messages in following format:
+The deduplicator expects SQS messages in following format:

 ```json
 {